lmoresco/OpenModelica/OMNotebook_QT3/INSTALL_README.txt

 > Probably the path to the file "omc_communicator.cc" in the OMNotebook project has to be change, because this path is relative also.
-The file is added to the project to avoid link error and the file is located in modelicas winruntime library.
+The file is added to the project to avoid link error and the file is located in modelicas runtime library.

 > Compile in debug mode becuase there is a strange bug that make the text in some inputcells very small if the project is compiled in release mode.